 The teacher did not care for that.
 Maybe she thought I was mocking her lesson, or maybe she was just having a bad day.
 Nevertheless, her response was to tell me that if I couldn’t understand something as simple as warm and cool colors, I was never going to be any good at art.
 I was never going to be an artist.

 Mama didn’t raise a quitter, but she sure did raise one spiteful kid.

 To say I became invested after that is an understatement.
-I checked out every book I could about drawing, even those terrible “How to Draw Animals” books that just gave basic shapes of one perspective without teaching animal anatomy.
+I checked out every book I could about drawing, even those terrible “How to Draw” books that just gave basic shapes of one perspective without teaching anatomy.
 I waited every week for Friday art class.
-In middle and high school, I took every art class I was able, which ended up being just about everyone.
+In middle and high school, I took every art class I was able, which ended up being just about all of them.

 When it came time for college, I knew I wanted to go into art, but I didn’t know what the hell I wanted to do.
 By then, despite being so heavily involved in art for years, I had internalized the idea of the starving artist.
 I didn’t think there was anything I could actually do to make money as an artist, at least not the art I cared about.
 So instead, I went into graphic design.

 Now that’s not to say graphic design isn’t a creative field.
 I spent nearly three years studying, but I was miserable.
 I got to be creative, but I was missing the art I did before.
 Illustration.

 It seems silly, but spending just a year and a half in illustration changed how I saw art, and my art in particular.
 I learned so much about myself and what I wanted to create.
 During a final for a painting course, we were all hanging our pieces in the exhibit sections.
 Seeing my work like that, it felt out of place.
 Someone made a snarky comment that it looked like it belonged more on a coffee table than a gallery.